pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 test end to end (voir ninja angular page 157)

-### INTERVIEW
+## INTERVIEW
 - did you already develop a simple static website using html and javascript?
-- can you describe in one simple sentence what is reactive programming (rxjs)?
+- can you describe in one simple sentence what is reactive programming (rxjs/obs)?
 - can you describe in one simple sentence what is redux (ngrx)?
 - can you describe in one simple sentence what is typescript?
 - what did you like and what did you dislike on Angular?
 - how many differents versions of angular did you use?
 - which third party library did you like to use?
+- did you already develop unit-tests on angular?